bonitasoft/bonita-doc/md/manage-files-using-upload-servlet-and-rest-api.md

 # Upload servlets for the REST API expecting files

-For all the REST APIs expecting a file path it is required to upload the file using one of the provided upload servlet first.
+For all the REST APIs expecting a file path it is required to upload the file using one of the provided upload servlets first.

 To upload a file you need to perform a multipart post request on any of the available servlets.
 It returns the name of the temporary uploaded file.